-Two versions of each form are available and should be selected based upon the supervisory structure (i.e., individual supervisor, multiple supervisors at one organization).
-Non-BACB forms will not be accepted.
+Two versions of each form are available and should be selected based on the supervisory structure (i.e., individual or multiple supervisors within one organization).
+Outdated and non-BACB forms will not be accepted.
+To ensure you are using the most current version, refer to the Document Versions section on the Application Processing Updates web page.